Bengali: এই ব্লগটি এখানে বাংলায় পড়ুন।

-The second purpose that the stock market serves is to give the investors an opportunity to share in the profits of companies which are listed in the stock exchange.
+The second purpose that the stock market serves is to give the investors an opportunity to share in the profits of companies that are listed on the stock exchange.

-Take a sneak peak on various online finance courses as per your need and interest.
+Take a sneak peek at various online finance courses as per your need and interest.

-Stock market terminologies are industry-specific terms which are frequently used when we read or talk about the stock market.
+Stock market terminologies are industry-specific stock market terms that are frequently used when we read or talk about the stock market.

-Experts and novice often use these terms to talk about strategies, stock market charts, indices and other elements of the stock market.
+Experts and novices often use these terms to talk about strategies, stock market charts, indices, and other elements of the stock market.

-Buy – Means to buys shares or take position in a company.
+Buy – This means buying shares or taking a position in a company.